Photo by AndreyPopov from Getty Images via Canva.com

 Is Buying a Home a Better Option than Renting?

-If homeownership is particularly interesting to you, you’ll not only need to take into account all of the previously mentioned costs and location affordability, but add in closing costs, homeowners insurance premiums, taxes, and a reserve of money to tackle improvements, both necessary and cosmetic.
+If homeownership interests you, consider all of the previously mentioned costs and location affordability, as well as closing costs, homeowners insurance premiums, taxes, and a reserve of money to tackle necessary and cosmetic improvements.
 A reputable real estate agent or mortgage broker can help you break down the costs of renting vs. buying on a short timeline.

-Military homeowners also have to consider their feelings about becoming a landlord and property manager.
-Unexpected orders throw off the best laid plans, leaving the ownership of the home in question while at the same time, firmly placing the possibility of landlord life, even from afar, in your lap.
-A rental home business also requires another round of money to properly operate.
+Military homeowners must also consider their feelings about becoming a landlord and property manager.
+Unexpected orders throw off the best-laid plans, leaving the ownership of the home in question while, at the same time, firmly placing the possibility of landlord life, even from afar, in your lap.
+A rental home business also requires another round of money to operate correctly.
 Think about this full circle—it will now be your turn to decide the credit score you want your tenants to have!

-All of the resources included above were created to help determine the best course for planning a rental budget strategy.
-From detailing your monthly expenses, to thoughtfully considering renting on or off base, there’s information available to guide your decision but, ultimately, you’ll have to do the individualized financial work to come up with the best plan for your family.
+What’s the best course for determining your rental budget?
+From detailing your monthly expenses to thoughtfully considering renting on or off base, use this information to guide your decision on a rental, but ultimately, you’ll have to do the individualized financial work to come up with the best plan for your family.

 By Dawn M. Smith